protocolguild/documentation/README.md

 Discussion should be open for ~1 week to give members time to review and contribute to the discussion.
 This can be either with 👍 / 👎, but also ideally some writing on why you think the proposed member fits the eligibility or not.

+### Remove an Existing member or Update Weights

+- if the individual under consideration is not making the PR themselves (eg. from a team member or collaborator), please have them acknowledge the change on the PR or in the Discord
+- use a single PR per person
+- share the link to the PR in the PG discord membership channel so other members are aware

+---

 | Team  |                Name / Link to work |  Multiplier |
 | :---        |        :--- |        :--- |